Greenplan support policy

 If, having followed the above advice, you are still unable to open a file you could try sending it to DesignBuilder Support Desk to see if the developers are able to recover it.

 For additional information on the software, you can also visit the DesignBuilder website.
-The site offers several free online tutorials, webinars and additional learning resources (including course material from MIT), explaining the software in more detail.
-There is also free access to the knowledgebase and public forums.
+The site offers several free online tutorials, webinars and additional learning resources, explaining the software in more detail.
+There is also free access to the knowledgebase.